Dzvezdana/gilded-rose-kata/README.md

 The Gilded Rose is a refactoring Kata and its purpose is to enhance your refactoring skills.
 This Kata is based on:
 * [GildedRose](https://github.com/NotMyself/GildedRose) which contains the original implementation and,
-* [Goring-Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) that contain implementation in multiple programming languages.
+* [Goring-Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) that contains implementations in multiple programming languages.

 The goal of this kata is to improve the overall code quality by refactoring the existing code and then including new business rules for a new product called
 `Conjured`.